lucasbasquerotto/cloud/README.md

 ## Mergeable Parameters

-The environment file accepts some sections with `params`, `group_params`, `shared_params` and `shared_group_params` that can be merged and overriden. **These mergeable parameters can be very useful to achieve a DRY approach, avoiding lots of duplication, but should be used moderately, so as to not generate an illegible environment file with lots of indirections.**
+The environment file accepts some sections with `params`, `group_params`, `shared_params` and `shared_group_params` that can be merged and overriden. **These mergeable parameters can be very useful to achieve a DRY approach, avoiding lots of duplication, but should be used moderately and with a good understanding of what it does, so as to not generate an illegible environment file with lots of indirections.**

 The values specified in `params` will be considered as is.